keyper/keyper-ios-sdk/README.md

 - Address book contacts (to retrieve contacts when sending tickets to friends)

+## Localization/Language

+You need to setup the localizations that you want the SDK to show within your project.
+Currently, keyper SDK supports English and German (en & de).
+Go to your project file, select the project in the left pane at the top, and look at the "Localizations" section.
+E.g. if you only have an "English" item in this section, then the SDK will be in English only.

 ## Sample App

 If you want to see a working app, please make sure you have the current version of Cocoapods installed (```sudo gem install cocoapods```) and execute this in Terminal.app: